mgukowsky/csbs/README.md

 ### Phase 1: User Authentication, Deck Creation (~1 day)
 I will implement user authentication in Rails based on the practices learned at App Academy.
 By the end of this phase, users will be perform CRUD actions on decks via a simple Rails HTML view.
-Uses will only be able to view their own decks.
+Users will only be able to view their own decks.

 [Details][phase-one]